Prevention

 Mental Health First Aid

-Register Online Just like CPR, we want everyone to take the Mental Health First Aid training.
-It’s an education program designed to provide our community with the skills needed to recognize mental health challenges and to safely respond to an individual in crisis.
+Just like CPR, we want everyone to take the Mental Health First Aid training, which provides you with the skills needed to recognize mental health challenges and safely respond to crises.

 Healthy Families Rappahannock Area

 Wouldn’t it be nice if babies came with instruction manuals?
-Parenting is hard.
+HFRA is a living, breathing manual offering regular home visits and parent education.

 Applied Suicide Intervention Skills Training (ASIST)

-Applied Suicide Intervention Skills Training (ASIST) is a two-day interactive workshop in suicide first aid.
-Participants learn to recognize when someone may have thoughts of suicide and work with them to create a plan that will support their immediate safety.
+In this two-day interactive workshop, participants learn to how to recognize when someone may have thoughts of suicide and how to support their safety.

 RACSB